J0HN-MAC/Cryptocurrencies/README.md

 # Cryptocurrencies
-Performed the following using the crypto_data.csv dataset
+Performed the following analysis using the crypto_data.csv dataset

 - Part 1: Preprocessing the Data for PCA
 - Part 2: Reducing Data Dimensions Using PCA